 - Contact the Crown prosecutor's office to get a copy of the police investigation file (disclosure).
 This will tell you why you are charged and what the evidence is against you.
 Crown Office contact information is in the pamphlet Information for self-represented litigants in Provincial Court: Adult Criminal Court.
 The Crown will not be able to give you disclosure at your First Appearance if you do not contact them before that date.

 - Use the links and resources on this site to find information about the law and the Alberta Courts.
 Read the pamphlets below.

-- Decide what to plea before your first appearance.
+- Decide what to plead before your first appearance.
 You may plead guilty or not guilty.
 Duty counsel will be there to help.
 If you plead not guilty you will be setting a trial date at the same time that you enter your plea.

 - The Judge may ask you questions to find out if you are prepared for your trial (see pamphlets below for more information)

-If you do not take these steps to prepare for your First Appearance, you will have to explain to the court why.
+If you do not take these steps to prepare for your First Appearance, you will have to explain to the court why you did not.
 The court may not give you more time and may require you to enter a plea.